ANt905hoNY/DWG5HQCY/ls8/pVF/MveWfC/learning-experience_bPxNRg_1741947249.log.md

 - Changed the format for `configuration` to display preferences, else it will say "None"
 - For emojis in the `configuration` format, it will display "✅" if True, else "❌" if False.
 - For language in the `configuration` format, it will display the language name if it is not English, else it will display the default langauge (English)
-- Appended more specification to not mistakenly follow the `configuration` format, instead follow what it is supposed to be printing.
 - `Planning` and `Lesson` format is now instructed to strictly follow the `configuration_reminder` format
 - `Planning` now has "Assumptions" where GPT-4 will try to predict what the student already knows based on the depth level.
 - Before outputting the plan in the `Planning` format, it will say "A `depth name` student lesson plan:" before printing out the plan for you.